♥How to get your creative juices flowing again so you'll NEVER experience scrappers block again!

-When using scrapbook glue, work on a smooth surface.
+When using scrapbook adhesives, work on a smooth surface.
 Otherwise, your paper may become wrinkled or torn in the process.
-Glue as close to the outside edges of your scrapbook paper as possible.
-Over time, the glue can lose its stickiness and your work can come undone.
+Glue as close to the outside edges of your chosen scrapbook paper as possible.
+Over time, the adhesive can lose its stickiness and your work can come undone.

 Glue can be a good scrapbook adhesive, but you need to be careful in what type of glue you use.
 Although hot glue is strong and its adhesiveness will last for years, the heat and acidity can harm your photos.

 You also want to avoid using Elmer's Glue or rubber cement on your photos.
-Instead, consider using glue dots.
-Glue dots are double-sided adhesives that will bond with most any surface.
-They're easy to use, aren't messy like other glues and don't require any drying time.
+Instead, consider using scrapbooking glue dots.
+Glue dots are double-sided adhesives that will bond with almost any surface.
+They're easy to use, aren't messy like other glues, and don't require any drying time.

-Another option for photos is to use corner mounts.
-Corner mounts are little triangles that will hold your photographs in place without having to adhere the photos to the paper.
-Most corner mounts are a peel-and-stick product.
+Another option for photos is to use photo corner mounts.
+They are little triangles that will hold your photographs in place without having to adhere the photos to the paper.
+Most photo corner mounts are a peel-and-stick product.

 The glue will fill the nooks and crannies of the embellishment, allowing it to adhere tightly to the paper.
 One word of caution though.
 Be careful not to use too much glue.
 If the glue oozes out from beneath the embellishment, it can discolor your paper.